Tidy up your Rails code with `inquiry`

 end

-I personally like a (internal) API like this; it helps with reading the code instead of doing mental gymnastics needed to parse the variable (@theme
+I personally like a (internal) API like this; it helps with reading the code instead of doing mental gymnastics needed to parse the variable (@theme) and its value ("light" or "dark").

 The above component was rewritten like this: